mojitoinc/mojito-mixers/README.md

     - **Mojito API GraphQL Playground** - [`https://api.dev.mojito.xyz/query`](https://api.dev.mojito.xyz/query)

-- When paying with credit card, use [Circle's](https://developers.circle.com/docs/introducing-circle-apis) [Test card numbers](https://developers.circle.com/docs/test-card-numbers)
+- When paying with credit card, use [Circle's](https://developers.circle.com/docs/introducing-circle-apis) [Test card numbers](https://developers.circle.com/docs/test-card-numbers).
+As you can see, only Visa and MasterCard are supported.

+- If you want to verify the validation of other credit card networks or the functionality of the `PaymentMethodForm` in general, you can use these [test card numbers](https://www.paypalobjects.com/en_GB/vhelp/paypalmanager_help/credit_card_numbers.htm).

 - When paying with ACH, refer to [Plaid's](https://plaid.com/docs/) - [Testing OAuth documentation](https://plaid.com/docs/link/oauth/#testing-oauth).